acquia/lightning/README.md

 ### Preview (Experimental)
 The Workspace Preview System (WPS) gives site builders, editors, authors, and reviews the ability to send collections of content through an editorial workflow and preview that content within the context of the current live site.
 WPS is a collection of contributed Drupal modules with additional configuration UX improvements that all just works out of the box.

+Note that **the Workspace Preview System is experimental** and is not currently included in stable releases of Lightning.
+If you would like to use it, see "Experimental Features" below.

 ## Project Roadmap
 We publish sprint plans for each patch release.
 You can find a link to the current one in [this meta-issue][meta_releases] on Drupal.org.

+## Experimental Features
+Some components of Lightning (such as the Workspace Preview System) are currently experimental until they stabilize.
+Experimental features should be considered bleeding-edge and are **not safe for production environments.**

+Experimental features are kept in Lightning's ```8.x-2.x-experimental``` development branch.
+To use experimental features, you will need to create your Lightning code base from this branch.
+This can be done only with the Composer- based [project template][template] -- check there for more information on how to use experimental features.

 ## Resources
 You can find general best practices documentation inside the `help` directory of